Cracked-Code/Mini-Job-Board/README.md

 GET /debug/users       - View all users
 GET /debug/jobs        - View all jobs
 GET /debug/users/:id   - Get jobs by user ID
+DELETE /debug/deleteall -Deletes all users and jobs that arent a admin
 ```

 ## 💾 Database Schema